Seraaron/agora/srd/lists/Jobs List.md

 ## Sort Order

 There are many ways one can sort the jobs list, aside from alphabetical.
-For example, we could grouped them by their tags, but many jobs do not exclusively belong to one tag or another.
+For example, we could group them by their tags, but many jobs do not exclusively belong to one tag or another.
 Jobs also have alternative names hidden in their metadata, which may also make them easier to search for.

 Use the following list of job tags to help you search for jobs of a similar type: